Bronya-Rand/DDLCModTemplate2.0/README.md

 # Welcome to the **New** Modification Club!

 > [!CAUTION]
 > As of July 12th, 2025, Ren'Py 7 has been deprecated by Ren'PyTom.
-As such, following a pending mod template update backport from Python 3 to Python 2, this branch of the Mod Template will no longer be supported sometime in the near future.
-All future DDLC modding should now be done on the **[Python 3](https://github.com/Bronya-Rand/DDLCModTemplate2.0/tree/python-3)** version of the template on Ren'Py 8.
+As such, this branch of the Mod Template will no longer be supported in the near future.
+All future DDLC modding should now be done on the **[Python 3](https://github.com/Bronya-Rand/DDLCModTemplate2.0/tree/python-3)** version of the template for Ren'Py 8.

 <p align="center">
   <img src="./game/mod_assets/DDLCModTemplateLogo.png" width=250px/>